 - 1. Create a Standing Sustainability Committee much Like Historic Preservation tasked with implementation of projects and policies that increase sustainability. - 2.
-Develop "Green and Sustainable" recognition awards much like beautification committee. - 3.
-Consider Subsidizing the Trinity Lutheran Stormwater Garden. - 4.
-Be prepared on a Community Development level for projects that integrate "Smart Growth".
-One Such is under consideration north of I-90. - 5.
-Consider use of smart technology as part of irrigation controls and coverages as well as distribution uniformity requirements over 60% for public facilities.
-Implement Central Irrigation Control for all publicly irrigated facilities (RC Schools, Parks, etc..) - 6.
-Implement recommendations from 2010 Solid Waste Management Plan. - 7.
-Create a City Wide recycling advocate post. - 8.
-Complete pedestrian bicycle master plan and implementation. - 9.
-Feature local food in promotions and provide transit access to farmers markets and places where local food is sold. - 10.
-Implement recommendations from Beautification Committees proposed for "West Memorial Park".
+Create a City Wide recycling advocate post. - 3.
+Implement recommendations from 2010 Solid Waste Management Plan. - 4.
+Develop "Green and Sustainable" recognition awards much like beautification committee.
+The Sustainability Committee will advocate and be charged with administering the awards. - 5.
+Complete pedestrian bicycle master plan and implementation. - Consider use of smart technology as part of irrigation controls and coverages as well as distribution uniformity requirements over 60% for public facilities.
+Implement Central Irrigation Control for all publicly irrigated facilities (RC Schools, Parks, etc..). - 7.
+Feature local food in promotions and provide transit access to farmers markets and places where local food is sold - 8.
+Support the Following: - A. Be prepared on a Community Development level for projects that integrate "Smart Growth".
+One Such is under consideration north of I-90. - B. Support the Trinity Lutheran Park stormwater garden via subsidies as well as donated materials and perhaps labor. - C. Implement recommendations from Beautification Committees proposed for "West Memorial Park".